spideruci/RIPR-framework/README.md

 - We aim to earn available and reusable badges as our artifact provides a practical framework for RIPR analysis in mutation testing which may be applicable to more subject projects and may be valuable to other mutant-based downstream research.

 ## Provenance
-This artifact and the related paper can be obtained XXXX
+This artifact and the related paper can be obtained through link XXXXXXXXXXXXX

 ## Data
 The data presented in the paper are under the data directory where two zip files contain the CSV dataset for 10 subject projects.
-The fields of the CSV dataset are explained below:
+For simplicity, the fields of the CSV dataset are explained in the Zenodo artifact packaage
 | Field               | Description                                                 |
 |---------------------|-------------------------------------------------------------|
 | m_id | mutation id (hashed) |